davidw93/PrototypeMeanFramework/README.md

   _#mongoose_
-* ~~Expand the usage of the framework's registry so that scripts within the framework can use it natively.~~ - _Used global object, nasty, nasty, nasty_
+* ~~Expand the usage of the framework's registry so that scripts within the framework can use it natively.~~ - _Used global object, nasty, nasty, nasty_ sounds amusing.

+Stil to do:
 * Work in some form of View system and rendering system and hook that into express.
-* Use grid-fs for mongoDB connections
-* Ultimately expand on the entire express side of things
 * Bring in Grunt and possibly Bower to make the CLI side of things nicer
 * Unit Tests
-* Might write a simple NewRelic clone directly into the framework because that sounds amusing.
+* Might write a simple NewRelic clone directly into the framework because that